 Fast Refresh tries to preserve local React state in the component you're editing, but only if it's safe to do so.
 Here's a few reasons why you might see local state being reset on every edit to a file:

-higherOrderComponent(WrappedComponent).
-If the returned component is a class, state will be reset.
+HOC(WrappedComponent).
+If the returned component is a class, its state will be reset.

 As more of your codebase moves to function components and Hooks, you can expect state to be preserved in more cases.

 // @refresh resetanywhere in the file you're editing.
 This directive is local to the file, and instructs Fast Refresh to remount components defined in that file on every edit.